Aid Programs - Graduate Students

 - Monitor your loan history on the National Student Loan Data System here.

 A supplemental loan made available to graduate or professional students who need to borrow more than the maximum unsubsidized loan amounts to meet educational costs that are not covered by other financial aid.
 Students interested in this loan must complete the FAFSA and must be enrolled at least half time (5 or more graduate level credit hours) in a graduate or professional program.
 Students in the teacher certification program do not qualify.
 There is no grace period for the Graduate PLUS loan.
-The interest rate for the PLUS loan is fixed at 7.0% and a credit check is required.
+The interest rate for PLUS loans disbursed 7/1/2022 - 6/30/2023 is 7.54%.
+The interest rate for PLUS loans disbursed 7/1/2023 - 6/30/2024 is 8.05%.

 The Graduate PLUS application must be completed on-line: http://www.studentloans.gov.

 A grant available to students who intend to teach full time for at least four years in high-need subject areas in a public or private elementary or secondary school that serves students from low income families.
-This is available to only two majors at the University of Memphis: Master of Arts in Teaching (MAT) Degree Program and Master of Science (MS) in Education Degree Program, with a concentration in Reading.
+This is available to only two majors at the University of Memphis: Master of Arts in Teaching (MAT) Degree Program and Master of Science (MS) in Instruction and Curriculum Leadership Program, with a concentration in Literacy.
+TEACH Grant requires a cumulative 3.25 GPA to be eligible as well as signing an Agreement To Serve (ATS) in which the recipient agrees to comply with the requirements of the TEACH Grant or the grant will convert into a loan which must be repaid.
+If you meet the eligibility requirements and would like to be considered for the TEACH Grant, email Andrew Linn, Associate Director of Student Financial Aid, at email@example.com and be sure to include your UID.

 Federal Work Study and Regular Student Employment